-The UCM enrols over 80,000 students (13% international students), almost 6,000 faculties and more than 3,000 administration and service staff and consistently ranks as one of the top universities in Spain.
-According to the prestigious ranking QS, UCM was in 212nd place worldwide in 2019.
+The UCM enrols over 70,000 students (9.6% international students), more than 6,000 faculties and almost 3,300 administration and service staff and consistently ranks as one of the top universities in Spain.
+According to the prestigious ranking QS, UCM was in 206th place worldwide in 2021.
 It comes forth among the Spanish universities; it stands out for the employability of its graduates (second Spanish university) and for the quality of the academic training it offers (third place nationwide).
 ARWU (Shangai) ranks the UCM among the top 5 Spanish universities; standing out for the number of eminent alumni, and also for the number of scholarly articles published.
 Moreover, the ranking underlines the quality of its educational environment, and its research excellence, as well as its national and international prestige.

 Research and Education

 The UCM is a broad-scoped university in which almost every field of knowledge is envisaged.
 From the 2019 research annual report (the last consolidated figures), there has been a total income of more than 60M€ for research activities:11% of this income has been obtained through EU funded programmes and 13% through R&D service contracts with other entities.
 The research at UCM is developed through its 26 faculties, 9 associated centres, 28 university institutes, 6 schools for professional specialization, 14 university clinics and hospitals, and 9 research assistance centres and ICTS.